etruel/wpematico/readme.txt

 > See all detailed changelog at [WPeMatico Releases](https://wpematico.com/releases/)

+= 2.8.7 – Jul 3, 2025 =

+* Fix some functions to be a better handle with the WordPress filters and actions.

 = 2.8.6 – Jun 21, 2025 =

 * 🛠️ **New Debug Logs Tool!** Easily track what’s happening under the hood of WPeMatico with a dedicated log viewer in the Tools menu.
 Perfect for developers and advanced users.
 [Learn how to use it.](https://etruel.com/question/how-to-use-wpematico-log/)